medabalimi/stt_en_us/README.md

 # stt_en_us
 Speech to Text microservice for EN-US using Nvidia's Nemo models.
 Uses Celery to handle the requests asynchronously.
 Please note that the models themselves aren't a part of this repo.
 Nemo models are downloaded when you build the docker.
-By building the docker, you assume that you accept the license terms for the models as described in https://ngc.nvidia.com/legal/terms
+By building the docker, it is assumed that you accept the license terms for the models as described in https://ngc.nvidia.com/legal/terms

 ## Docker build instructions:
 ### Clone the git repo: